GustavoPB/CeCe-plugins/README.md

 The repository contains plugins which are distributed as a part of CeCe standard package.
 It's possible to add a third-party plugin (see used application documentation) or build [a custom plugin](http://georgievlab.github.io/CeCe/documentation/custom-plugin/).

+Documentation for plugins can be found within plugin directory.

 ## Building from source

 Building from source code is done by CMake (see Requirements).